PeradheepY/Smart_Farming_Dashboard/README.md

 # Smart Farming Dashboard

 An IoT-based dashboard for monitoring and controlling agricultural systems in real-time.
-This project provides farmers with data visualization, irrigation controls, and environmental monitoring capabilities.
+This project provides farmers with data visualization, irrigation controls, and environmental monitoring capabilities. **Note: The data used in this project is simulated and not from actual hardware.**

 ![Demo](https://github.com/PeradheepY/Smart_Farming_Dashboard/blob/main/public/Smart_farming_dashboard.gif)